PEXANE2/azure-docs.tr-tr/articles/marketplace/cloud-partner-portal-orig/cloud-partner-portal-api-creating-offer.md

 <a name="body-example"></a>Gövde örneği
 ------------

-Aşağıdaki örnek, `contosovirtualmachine`OfferId ile bir teklif oluşturur.
+Aşağıdaki örnek, offerid ile bir `contosovirtualmachine`teklif oluşturur.

 ### <a name="request"></a>İstek